 Act.
 Title of Act.
 Extent of Repeal.
-15 21 Jac.
+25 21 Jac.
 I, c.
 16 An Act for limitation of actions, and for avoiding of suits in law.
 Section 6.
 11 Vic.
-No. 13 An Act to amend the law respecting defama- tory words and libel.
-Section 1.
+No. 13 Section 1.
 13 Vic.
 No. 16 An Act to amend the law of evidence and Sections 7, 8, and 9.
-20 to facilitate the admission as evidence of certain official and other documents, and to give protection to persons employed in the printing and publication of papers by the order or authority of the Legislative 25 50 Vic.
+30 to facilitate the admission as evidence of certain official and other documents, and to give protection to persons employed in the printing and publication of papers by the order or authority of the Legislative 35 50 Vic.
 No. 26 Council or a committee thereof.
 An Act to amend the law relating to libel and slander.
 The whole.